Thermodynamic Formalism for Random Weighted Covering Systems: Introduction

-In the present paper we develop a thermodynamic formalism in the quenched random setting for the difficult situation of discontinuous fiber maps.
-We consider the random setting in which one has a complete probability space $(\Omega,\sF,m)$ and base dynamical system $\sigma:\Omega\to\Omega$, which is merely assumed to be invertible, $m$-preserving, and ergodic.
+In the present paper, for the first time, we develop a thermodynamic formalism in the quenched random setting for the difficult situation of discontinuous fiber maps.
+Furthermore, also for the first time we consider the case of countably branched random maps which cannot be coded by a random shift.
+We work in the random setting in which one has a complete probability space $(\Omega,\sF,m)$ and base dynamical system $\sigma:\Omega\to\Omega$, which is merely assumed to be invertible, $m$-preserving, and ergodic.
 For each base configuration $\omega\in\Omega$, we associate a corresponding surjective piecewise monotonic map (possibly with countably many branches) $T_\omega:[0,1]\to[0,1]$.
 Our random dynamical system on the interval is given by a map cocycle $T^n_\omega:=T_{\sigma^{n-1}(\omega)}\circ\cdots\circ T_{\sigma(\omega)}\circ T_\omega$, which satisfies a random covering condition; we have no Markovian assumptions.
 Indeed, our maps may have discontinuities and do not necessarily have full branches.
 The corresponding transfer operator cocycles $\cL^n_\omega:=\cL_{\sigma^{n-1}(\omega)}\circ\cdots\circ \cL_{\sigma(\omega)}\circ \cL_\omega$ are weighted using random versions of the contracting potentials introduced in \cite{liverani_conformal_1998}.